Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

 - **Audio HAL**: gets record data from Audio driver, and sends the data to RTAudioRecord.
 - **Audio Driver**: gets record data from Audio hardware, and sends data to audio HAL.

-Control Architecture
+控制架构
 ~~~~~~~~~~~~~~~~~~~~~~~
-The block diagram of audio control architecture is shown below.
+Audio mixer and passthrough have the same control architecture.
+The block diagram of audio control is shown as below.

 .. figure:: figures/audio_control_architecture.svg
-   :scale: 90%
+   :scale: 120%
    :align: center

    Control architecture